Transport, Health and Urban Design Research Lab

-The aim of the Transport, Health and Urban Design Research Hub (THUD) is to explore the effects of urban form and transport on the health of city residents.
+The aim of the Transport, Health and Urban Design Research Lab (THUD) is to explore the effects of physical and social systems on the health of populations.

 Autonomous vehicles may improve road safety, reduce car ownership, and reduce the need for parking.
 They may also entrench car dependency, encourage sprawl and shift investment away from vital public transport systems.

 Safer cycling in the urban road environment

 The study is the first comprehensive study in Australia that combines academic, government and community efforts to enhance cycling activity while addressing safety concerns.

 Effects of feedback and incentive-based insurance on driving behaviours